felipeyousoro/felipeyousoro/README.md

 <tr>

 <td width="67.5%">
-• I am Felipe Yousoro, a CS student from the State University of Londrina with a liking for anime, gaming, and, of course, computer science. <br><br>
+• I am Felipe Yousoro, a MSc student from the State University of Londrina with a liking for anime, light novels, gaming, and, of course, computer science <br><br>
-• Currently, I'm working on my final thesis, where I'm researching Data Governance and its relationship with IT Governance. <br><br>
+• Currently researching about Data Governance and AI systems for Smart Cities <br><br>
+• Working on developing solutions for enterprises and governments <br><br>
-• My main interests lie in the Data Science field.
-However, I am also fond of some theoretical subjects, such as algorithms, compilers, and data structures. <br><br>
+• I like systems integration, Data Science and some low-level stuff, such as emulators <br><br>
 </td>

 <td align="center">